Assad Vala

-Assad Vala (born 5 August 1987) is a Papua New Guinean cricketer and the captain of the national side.
-A left-handed batsman and off spin bowler, he has played for the Papua New Guinea national cricket team since 2005.
+Asadollah Vala (born 5 August 1987) is a Papua New Guinean cricketer and the captain of the national side.
+A left-handed batsman and off spin bowler, he has played for the Papua New Guinea national team since 2005.

 Early career

-Born in Papua New Guinea in 1987, Assad Vala first represented Papua New Guinea at Under-19 level, playing in the 2004 Under-19 World Cup in Bangladesh.
-He made his debut for the senior side at the 2005 ICC Trophy in Ireland, where he played his seven List A matches.
+Born in Papua New Guinea in 1987, Assad Vala first represented Papua New Guinea at the under-19 level, playing in the 2004 Under-19 World Cup in Bangladesh.
+He made his debut for the senior side at the 2005 ICC Trophy in Ireland, where he played seven List A matches.

-He returned to Under-19 level later in the year, playing in the Africa/East Asia-Pacific Under-19 Championship at Willowmoore Park in Benoni, South Africa.
-In 2006, he played for a combined East Asia Pacific team in the Australian National Country Cricket Championship, an event he has repeated in 2007 and 2008.
+He returned to the under-19 level later in the year, playing in the Africa/East Asia-Pacific Under-19 Championship at Willowmoore Park in Benoni, South Africa.
+In 2006, he played for a combined East Asia Pacific team in the Australian National Country Cricket Championship, and did so again in 2007 and 2008.

-In 2007, he played in Division Three of the World Cricket League in Darwin and he represented his country at the 2007 South Pacific Games, where he won a gold medal in the cricket tournament.
+In 2007, Vala played in Division Three of the World Cricket League in Darwin and represented his country at the 2007 South Pacific Games, where he won a gold medal in the cricket tournament.